 Many entry-level openings are on a full-time, permanent basis, but some may be on a temporary contract or restricted to part-time hours.

-Examples include bookkeeping (accountancy), marketing and teaching (as assistants), and web development or business analysis (information technology).
+Examples include bookkeeping (accountancy), marketing and teaching (as assistants), and web development or business analysis (IT).

 There are three main types of entry-level job: